mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 **Games and Inclusion**

 Recent studies study the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].
-As explored elsewhere contemporary understandings of inclusion consider aspects beyond issues of disability.
+As explored elsewhere contemporary understandings of inclusion go beyond SEN issues to include cultural exclusion.
 If students feel excluded from the school cultures then making bridges to home cultures is vital.
 One way to make those connections to home cultures is to allow for more choice of what can be incorporated into computing projects.

 Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games (http://tiny.cc/videogstats).
-This shows that while there is a disparity of genders, game playing is extremely common and you are unlikely to be part of a household where no games are played.
-Thus even if not all young people play games they will have knowledge of the conventions and culture of video games allowing educators to draw on these interests and experiences.
+This study shows that while there is a disparity between genders, game playing is extremely common and you are unlikely to be part of a household where no games are played.
+Even if not all young people play games they will have knowledge of the conventions and culture of video games allowing educators to draw on these interests and experiences.

 <!-- We previous saw that Waite's review for RSA also highlighted the importance of social and cultural approaches to game making including the roles of gender.
 ADD LINKS HERE -  OR MOVE TO ANOTHER SECTION -->